fivetran/dbt_workday/models/docs.md

 {% docs work_study_requirement_option_code %} Code associated with work study requirement options. {% enddocs %}

-{% docs workday__employee_overview %} Each record represents an employee, enhanced with details about position, recent job updates, and more. {% enddocs %}
+{% docs workday__employee_overview %} Each record represents an employee with enriched personal information and the positions they hold.
+This helps measure employee demographic and geographical distribution, overall retention and turnover, and compensation analysis of their employees. {% enddocs %}

-{% docs workday__job_overview %}  Each record represents a job, enhanced with job family details. {% enddocs %}
+{% docs workday__job_overview %}  Each record represents a job with enriched details on job profiles and job families.
+This allows users to understand recruitment patterns and details within a job and job groupings. {% enddocs %}

-{% docs workday__organization_overview %} Each record represents an organization, enhanced with role details. {% enddocs %}
+{% docs workday__role_overview %} Each record represents a role in an organization, enhanced with additional organizational details. {% enddocs %}

+{% docs workday__organization_overview %} Each record represents organization, organization roles, as well as positions and workers tied to these organizations.
+This allows end users to slice organizational data at any grain to better analyze organizational structures. {% enddocs %}

-{% docs workday__position_overview %} Each record represents a position, enhanced with job profile details. {% enddocs %}
+{% docs workday__position_overview %} Each record represents a position with enriched data on positions.
+This allows end users to understand position availabilities, vacancies, cost to optimize hiring efforts. {% enddocs %}

 {% docs worker %} This table serves as a central repository for details related to the employment status, compensation, and other key attributes of each worker. {% enddocs %}